The American College of Veterinary Behaviorists Column Debuts on Goodnewsforpets.com

 About Goodnewsforpets – Goodnewsforpets is published by Germinder & Associates, Inc., an agency specializing in animal health.
 The site features news and information of interest to the veterinary community, the pet industry and the pet-owning public.
 For more editorial information and sponsorship opportunities, contact Lea-Ann Germinder at Lgerminder@germinder.com.
 For information about Germinder & Associates, visit www.germinder.com.

-Originally posted in March, 2015.
-This month features an interview with Mary P. Klinck DVM, DACVB, author of “All Dogs Need…
+This month features a reposting of an earlier interview with Mary P. Klinck DVM, DACVB, author of “All Dogs Need a…

 < Originally published in December 2014.
 This month’s “Helping People Help Their Pets” column features an interview with Melissa Bain,…